openplanet-nl/nadeoapi-docs/docs/live/index.md

 The Live API is what the game queries most.

-It covers a wide range of use cases including clubs, rooms, campaigns, leaderboards and some more general information about maps.
+It covers a wide range of use cases including clubs, rooms, campaigns, leaderboards, and some more general information about maps.